 Skip to main content

-Impact
+Our Impact

 pounds of food redirected

-cities use Food Rescue Hero
+partners use Food Rescue Hero in 2 countries

 food rescues coordinated